DimitrovViktor/FitnessApp/README.md

 - Diet Plans - premade diet plans and user's diet plans
 - User profiles - add profile system where users can search for each other and add each other as friends
 - Social page - users can make posts to share custom workouts and make posts
+- Make UI simpler, more intuitive, less pages in navbar (merge multiple pages into one where possible)